hrektts/CarND-Vehicle-Detection/README.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
 In addition to these, I applied exponential smoothing to ignore false positives.
 This is based on the feature that false positives are less likely to be detected in consecutive frames.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes:
+Here's an example result showing the bounding boxes and the heatmaps from a series of frames of video:

 | Flame # | Bounding box             | Heatmap               |
 |---------|--------------------------|-----------------------|